FurkanTheHuman/bssh/README.md

 `-n <namespace>` flag enables you to categorize the connections.

 ### Connecting
 By typing `bssh` you can now see the connection and connect to it.
-Also, by using `bssh -n` you can filter by namespace You can add more connections to same namespace.
+Also, by using `bssh -n` you can filter by namespaces
+You can add more connections to the same namespace.

 ### Parallel Code Execution
 Let's say you have 30 different servers in you cluster and want check if the time is synchronized.
 run:
 `bssh run -n date`
 select the namespace you want to check.
-Or you might want which host is up or down.
+Or you might want to know which host is up or down.
 `bssh ping -n`

 for more commands check `bssh --help`